gbuckingham89/eloquent-uuid/README.md

-# gbuckingham89/eloquent-uuid v1
+# gbuckingham89/eloquent-uuid v2

-**If you are using Laravel 5.6+, please use v2 of this package [newer version available](https://github.com/gbuckingham89/eloquent-uuid).**
+A simple package for using UUID's with Laravel's Eloquent models.
+By including the trait on your models, they will autoamtcailly get given a time ordered UUIDv4 for their key (ID) when being persisted to the database.

-A simple package for using UUID's (UUID4) with Laravel's Eloquent.
+This package now requires Laravel 5.6+ due to it's use of `Str::orderedUuid()`. *If you're using an older version of Laravel, please see [v1](https://github.com/gbuckingham89/eloquent-uuid/tree/1.0.1) of this package.*

 ## Installation